transcom/milmove_orders/docs/access-to-aws.md

 make dev
 ```

+Credentials are only needed when calling `make dev` and not when starting the development server with `make dev_up`.
+If your AWS session token expires just drop out of the development environment and log back in.
+You will be prompted
+for your MFA token and then dropped back into your development environment with proper credentials.

 Alternatively you can invoke docker directly to get a similar result.
 Replace `CLITOOL` in the following command with
 a tool that requires access to AWS (like `aws` and `chamber`):